What is EM?

 Does EM have an Expiry Date?

-Yes, this will be on the label of you product but for EM 1 products e.g. Soil & Crop, Environment and Garden it is 6 months and for our EM Ready to use product it is 1 month.
+Yes, this will be on the label of our product.
+EM 1 products e.g. Concentrate and Garden it is up to 12 months and for our EM Ready to use products like Soil & Crop, Environment it is 4 months.

 Questions and Answers